RadwaElaraby/MADRL-readings/centralized-critic.md

 where Q<sup>π</sup><sub>i</sub>(x,a<sub>1</sub>,...,a<sub>N</sub>) is a centralized action-value function. in the simplest case, x consists of the observations of all agents, but it could also include additional state information

+To remove the assumption of knowing other agents’ policies, each agent can maintain an approximation to the true policy of each other agent and use them in their own policy learning procedure

+One downside is that the input space of Q grows linearly with the number of agents N. This could be remedied by, for example, having a modular Q function that only considers agents in a certain neighborhood of agiven a gent

 vs COMA:
 - learn a centralized critic for each agent (allowing differing reward functions) whereas COMA learns a single centralized critic for all agents
 - learn continuous policies whereas COMA learns discrete policies

-Additionally, agents can learn approximate models of other agents online and use them in their own policy learning procedure

-One downside is that the input space of Q grows linearly with the number of agents N. This could be remedied by, for example, having a modular Q function that only considers agents in a certain neighborhood of agiven a gent

 ---